 Yet Old School kung-fu films have enough variety to ensure that even the most jaded viewer has something to enjoy.
 We have bashers, shapes, Brucepolitation, Chansploitation, Taiwanese, Korean, Bootwork films, Venoms films, kung-fu comedies, not to mention so many other variations that haven’t even been given names yet.

 And of course there is the pantheon of stars who make the genre so beguiling.
-Bruce, Jackie, Sammo are the first that spring to mind, but closely behind there’s Liu Chia-Hui, Wang Yu, Wang Tao, Leung Kar Yan, Kuo Chui, David Chiang, Ti Lung, Yuen Biao, John Liu, Hwang Jang-Lee, Casanova Wong, Bruce Li, Ku Feng, Bruce Liang, Carter Wong…not to mention Jet Li, Donnie Yen and Conan Lee who popped up near the very end of the era.
-While Hollywood still high-fives itself when it has a strong heroine, kung-fu films have provided feisty yet feminine actresses like Angela Mao, Cheng Pei Pei, Polly Shang Kwan, Hsia Kwan Li, Nora Miao, Lung Jun-Er, Shih Szu, Hui Ying Hung, Lily Li, Judy Lee, Hsu Feng…
+Bruce, Jackie, Sammo are the first that spring to mind, but closely behind there’s Liu Chia-Hui, Wang Yu, Wong Tao, Leung Kar-Yan, Philip Kwok Chun-Fung, David Chiang, Ti Lung, Yuen Biao, John Liu, Hwang Jang-Lee, Casanova Wong, Bruce Li, Ku Feng, Bruce Leung, Carter Wong…not to mention Jet Li, Donnie Yen and Conan Lee who popped up near the very end of the era.
+While Hollywood still high-fives itself when it has a strong heroine, kung-fu films have provided feisty yet feminine actresses like Angela Mao, Cheng Pei Pei, Polly Shang-Kuan, Ha Kwong-Li, Nora Miao, Doris Lung, Shih Szu, Kara Hui, Lily Li Li-Li, Judy Lee, Hsu Feng…

 So we hope our fortnight celebration for a beloved part of cinematic culture will meet with your approval, re-ignite your interest or even encourage you to look deeper into the best the genre can offer.